OutSystems/docs-support/src/enterprise/upgrade/try-newer-react-runtime-tp.md

 For related React documentation see [DOM Attributes in React 16](https://reactjs.org/blog/2017/09/08/dom-attributes-in-react-16.html).

+### Option HTML element only allows text as children

+By definition, the `option` HTML element only allows text as children.
+This is now enforced by React 16 and all children of an `option` element are now stringified, which may result in rendering `[object Object]` when that children is another HTML element, like a `span`.

+This affects custom implementations of a native dropdown making use of HTML Element widgets with an `option` tag.
+This pattern can instead be implemented using a Dropdown widget with the "Options Content" property set to `Text Only`.

+A temporary workaround is to remove the children of the `option` element and create a `label` attribute with the desired text.

 ## Known issues

 Here is the list of known issues that the OutSystems development team identified and is now **working to fix in a stable runtime release**.